jgmdev/puente/README.md

-# :inbox_tray: PQuery :outbox_tray:
+# :inbox_tray: Puente :outbox_tray:

-A PHP library that facilitates the communication between your php code and jQuery/JavaScript code.
+**Puente** which is the spanish word for "*bridge*" is a PHP library that facilitates the communication between your php code and jQuery/JavaScript code.
 It serves as a jQuery wrapper that generates working JavaScript code.
 It uses ajax functionality to send all registered browser events back to php for server side processing, then it returns more JavaScript code to the client browser.

 ## Why?